Could you pass the salt?

 - Cinderfella: Jerry Lewis plays the titular stepson, who eats at the opposite end of a very long table from his stepmom and her two sons...and they keep ordering him to pass them things that are within their arms' reach.

 - Magrat and King Verence are seen doing this in Lords and Ladies.
 It's made awkward on several levels, not just because they're trying to have a conversation during dinner, but because they're engaged to be married.
 Magrat eventually gets fed up with Verence having to shout so she can hear him, and gets the butler to move her chair to the other end.
+It gets justified, a bit; obviously Verence has to sit at the head of the table, because he's the king.
+But Magrat sitting at an angle to him makes conversation almost as awkward as sitting at the other end.

 - Discussed in Making Money, but the narration then adds "Moist and Adora Belle didn't try it, but instead huddled together."